drashtee-parmar/SortingAlgorithms/README.md

 Space Complexity

 	•	O(1) (Only uses a temporary variable for swapping, making it an in-place sorting algorithm).
+### Decrease and Conquer (lazy manager approach)
+    - Decrease the problem of size n to size n - 1
+    - Assume you have solved the problem of size n-1
+    - Solve the problem of size n using the solution to the problem of size n-1
+    - Recursive (Top down approach) and iterative (Bottom up approach)

+## Note
+- in selection and bubble sort we make use of for
+- in insertion sort we make use of while looping

 # Summary of Sorting Algorithms
 ![img.png](img.png)